secirst/timelock_vdf_project/README.md

 Delay not respected: The delay is counted from broadcast generation time; ensure system clocks are synchronized if on different machines.

 Future Improvements
-Use AES-GCM or authenticated encryption modes.
+Use AES-GCM (authenticated encryption)
-Add network broadcast and receiver modules.
+Add digital signatures for authenticity
-Implement key integrity checks and digital signatures.
+Allow time-locked file encryption
-Support batch messages and more flexible scheduling.
+Optimize VDF using hardware acceleration or GPU
-Optimize VDF computation using dedicated libraries or hardware acceleration.
+Use RSA composite modulus and avoid modular square root for strong delay enforcement

 License
 MIT License — see the LICENSE file for details.